 In Missouri, both adult-use (recreational) and medical marijuana are legal.
 Amendment 3, which was passed by Missourians in November 2022, allows individuals 21 and over to purchase up to 3 ounces of cannabis.
 This marked the end of a 50-year ban on marijuana use in the state and the law became effective in December 2022.

-On March 31st, Missouri’s House of Representatives approved a bill that will legalize, tax and regulate recreational marijuana.
-The Cannabis Freedom Act passed the House Public Safety Committee 5-4 with amendments.
-As of May 9th, the bill is placed on the Informal Perfection Calendar (H).
+On March 31st, 2022, Missouri’s House of Representatives approved a bill that will legalize, tax and regulate recreational marijuana.
+The Cannabis Freedom Act passed the House Public Safety Committee 5-4 with amendments; however, it was unlikely to receive a full vote before the session ended on May 13, 2022.

 When considering opening a cannabis business in Missouri, one of the critical factors to consider is location.
 Under Amendment 2, local governments may not stop people from setting up marijuana businesses in their area, but they can set up rules like operating hours and fines.
 Marijuana facilities cannot be located within 1,000 feet of a school, daycare center, or church unless they are allowed by the neighborhood.

 On November 6, 2018, Missourians voted to legalize the use of medical marijuana for qualified patients who have a doctor’s certificate.
 Amendment 2 passed with 65.5 percent of the vote.

 On December 6, 2018, the law came into effect.
 During late 2019 and early 2020, the state began giving licenses to medical cannabis dispensaries, labs, growers, and producers.
 Missouri was able to get its medical marijuana program up and running within 23 months instead of the national average of 29 months.

 With the permission of a doctor, a person who has been diagnosed with Cancer, Epilepsy, Glaucoma, or another covered medical condition may be able to get medical marijuana.